Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/1_set_up_the_scene.md

 #### Install Dependencies
 1. Install the following packages with the provided git URLs:
+Install the following packages with the provided git URLs:

-* [Perception package](https://github.com/Unity-Technologies/com.unity.perception) - `com.unity.perception@0.7.0-preview.2`
+* [Perception package](https://github.com/Unity-Technologies/com.unity.perception) - `com.unity.perception@0.7.0-preview.1`
     * This will help us collect training data for our machine learning model.

 * [URDF Importer package](https://github.com/Unity-Technologies/URDF-Importer) - `https://github.com/Unity-Technologies/URDF-Importer.git#v0.1.2`
     * This package will help us import a robot into our scene from a file in the [Unified Robot Description Format (URDF)](http://wiki.ros.org/urdf).

 * [TCP Connector package](https://github.com/Unity-Technologies/ROS-TCP-Connector) - `https://github.com/Unity-Technologies/ROS-TCP-Connector.git#v0.1.2`
     * This package will enable a connection between ROS and Unity.

 >Note: If you encounter a Package Manager issue, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.